Skyfly and AeroVolt to perform UK’s first airfield-to-airfield eVTOL flight with recharging

 Skyfly and AeroVolt will conduct test flights as part of the feasibility demonstrations for electric aircraft.
 The tests will also confirm the compatibility of the Axe with AeroVolt’s charging and monitoring software.

 “Aerovolt’s chargers are especially relevant and useful for training organizations.
-The combined technology of Aerovolt and the Axe eVTOL by Skyfly will create a method of truly sustainable, quiet and cost-effective flight training – particularly circuit training, which can be focussed on a single airport with permanent charging infrastructure.
-With its low operating costs, minimal maintenance requirements and its ability to fly either like a fixed-wing aircraft or a helicopter, the Axe eVTOL is an economical training platform for various aircraft types, even able to perform glide landings with all its engines shut down, which other eVTOLs cannot replicate.
+The combined technology of Aerovolt and the Axe VCA by Skyfly will create a method of truly sustainable, quiet and cost-effective flight training – particularly circuit training, which can be focussed on a single airport with permanent charging infrastructure.
+With its low operating costs, minimal maintenance requirements and its ability to fly either like a fixed-wing aircraft or a helicopter, the Axe VCA is an economical training platform for various aircraft types, even able to perform glide landings with all its engines shut down, which other eVTOLs cannot replicate.
 The Axe by Skyfly is highly likely to prove popular in this role as there are no competitors in the two seat, side by side eVTOL training aircraft market.”

 Jaap Rademaker, CCO Skyfly